codeonlyjs/website/content/guide/index.md

 ## Self Contained Components

-One of the nicest things about developing CodeOnly components is that everything about a component can be contained in one regular `.js` file.

-Notice in the above example that the logic, DOM template and CSS styles are all declared together in the one place.
+Notice in the above example that the logic, DOM template and CSS styles are all declared together in the one place meaning everything about a component can be contained in one regular `.js` file.

 Also, because it's straight JavaScript there's no need for tooling, a build step or special editor support.